miaoxw/RaspberryRouter/Wireless Router/Setup Instruction.md

 		sudo chmod 755 /etc/network/if-pre-up.d/iptables

+##MAC Filtering
+If it is necessary to allow only specific devices to connect to this wireless network, we can set up a white-list of MAC addresses.

+* Edit `/etc/hostapd/hostapd.conf` and add the following contents:

+		macaddr_acl=1
+		accept_mac_file=/etc/hostapd/hostapd.accept

+* Create `/etc/hostapd/hostapd.accept`, and fill MAC addresses into it with one MAC every line.
+Samples are:

+		00:11:22:33:44:55
+		aa:bb:cc:dd:ee:ff

 ##Enable forwarding in Linux kernel
 * Open file `/etc/sysctl.conf`.
 * Uncomment the following text in the file above: